 My previous blog post was part of my ongoing quest to find the roots of Rev. William Jackson (1737-1795).
 It focused on his oldest brother, Dr. Richard Jackson (d.
 1768-9), and ended with: who was Katherine Sale?
 That is a useful thread to follow, but first a recap.

 This was a quote from Thomas Otway's play Venice Preserv’d.
 In this play, the character Pierre -- convicted and sentenced to death for plotting against the government and wanting to avoid the indignity of a state hanging - had arranged to be killed before that could happen.
 Unlike Pierre, who died by the sword, William died by poison.
 With the likely help of his wife (who had visited him earlier in the morning) he had acquired a packet of arsenic.
 It is hard to say how much she and their children benefited from his pre-emptive death.
 In the years to come, she certainly wasn't flush with cash.
-In 1803, eight years afterwards, she was living in Paris with William, age 13, and Louisa Mary age 8.
-Short of money, she petitioned the French government for a pension and support for the education of William jr.
+In September 1802, five months later, she was in Paris with William, age 13, and Louisa Mary age 6 or 7.
+Short of money, she petitioned the French government for a pension and support for the education of William jr. NOTE: My assumptions about the name of his daughter being Mary Louisa isbased on a baptismal record in Fyfield.

 The DNA of collateral relations is often used these days to solve cold murder cases.
 Tracking the deeds and legacies of Rev. William Jackson’s distant relations – both his mother's as well as the relations of Katherine Sales - has accomplished much the same outcome.
 It led us to Rev. William's Gore ancestors and at the same time explained part of the story behind his financial anxieties.